Hidden Mexico Tour: El Tajin to Cantona to Guanajuato

 Day 4El Tajin

 El Tajin, a UNESCO World Heritage Site, was one of the largest and most important ceremonial centers during the Classic era of Mesoamerica.
 Here, the impressive stone structures are glorious, many intricately adorned with decorative carved reliefs.
 There are two distinct areas of the city, with the oldest constructed according to the cardinal compass points and dominated by the Pyramid of the Niches.
 A masterpiece of ancient architecture, each of the pyramid’s four sides is covered with rows of small niches fashioned from blocks of stone.
-There are a total of 365, suggesting it was used as an astronomical calendar to track the days of the year.
+There is a total of 365, suggesting it was used as an astronomical calendar to track the days of the year.
 El Tajin was a center of trade.
 The city’s multitude of luxury items were traded over a wide area throughout Mesoamerica.
 The delicate, alluring buildings still standing proclaim the former wealth of this lovely city.

 In the afternoon, we will drive to Papantla to see the Voladores.
 In this ancient ritual, brave men climb a tall pole and launch themselves tied with ropes to twirl upside down to the ground.
 One man remains on top of the pole, dancing and playing a flute and drum.